 While trying to convince himself that he really wanted a future in corporate accounting, Chris enjoyed a number of creative outlets, including playwrighting.
-He has had a number of plays performed in the St. Louis area, and two of his plays have been performed internationally in Australia and Singapore.
+He has had a number of plays performed both in the United States, and internationally in Australia and Singapore.

 During that time, he also served as one of the founding members of Zombie Squad, a national organization dedicated to surviving a zombie (and any other) apocalypse.
 Over the course of the organization’s existence, Chris organized a team that presented an annual “seminar” on zombie awareness and disaster preparedness to thousands of individuals at science fiction/horror conventions, pop culture events, corporate functions, and, once, a very confused auditorium full of over a thousand nursing home workers at a trade show in Springfield, Missouri.

 Chris began his stand-up career late in life at age 36 and has worked hard to reach the same level as peers who’ve been performing since they were teenagers.
 Tired of trying to reconcile his days in a cubicle with his nights behind a microphone, he left the world of accounting on a very hungover day in 2016 and hasn’t regretted it at all (to be fair, his former employers probably don’t regret that either).